Frankencoin-ZCHF/FrankenCoin/README.md

 ```
 # Deployment
 Define the private key from your deployer address as an environment variable, and then run a script with
-a parameter that specifies the network:
+a parameter (e.g., `sepolia` that specifies the network:

 `export PK=322...`
 `npm run-script deploy:network sepolia`